Stories of Kindness from Around the World

 Readers Comments

-lalit wrote: Thank you for this post.
-It came on a day after i was dealing with a million things with my wife.
-We have been married 18 years on coming 2009 sept.
-And marriage is hard work and we have to work at it everyday.
+Thank you for this post.
+It came on a day after I was dealing with a million things with my husband.
+We have been married 18 years on Monday and marriage is hard work and we have to work at it everyday.
 Your post brought up some wonderful thoughts and made me realize how so very lucky i really am.
-I would marry him all over again and i love him more every year.
+I would marry him all over again and I love him more every year.
 There are just some battles we needed to lay to rest and some to fight.
-But thank you again!
+But Thank you again!

 Add A Comment